Sailor Saturn: Special powers and items

 While several Sailor Guardians have unusual powers as civilians, Hotaru's are numerous and varied in both her civilian and ever evolving Sailor forms.
 Some of these are portrayed only in the third story arc, such as her past life existing as a secondary personality that unconsciously transmits visions to the other Sailor Guardians of incoming disasters that would lead to her eventual awakening.
 Prior to her awakening, Hotaru displayed the ability to involuntarily create force-fields and energy beams whenever in danger and heal minor flesh wounds, as shown when she heals Chibiusa's knee after Chibiusa evades a Daimon attack from Hotaru.
 Her possession by Mistress 9 also revealed her ability to exist as a disembodied spirit as long as her physical self is intact.
 Hotaru is shown to be insecure of her destructive powers, and being seen as "weird" by kids at school because of them.

 Due to the destructive nature of her powers, Hotaru would be reborn as an infant immediately upon fulfilling her task as Sailor Saturn in an event that ends with her demise.
 The infant Hotaru would later grow to her former within a matter of days should she need to reawaken, with a visitation by the soul of her past life completing the process.

-Sailor Uranus, Sailor Neptune, and Sailor Pluto gained their second transformation when Hotaru gives them their Sailor Crystals while she regained her original twelve-year-old body upon reconnecting with her past memories and bonding with Sailor Saturn herself.
+Sailor Uranus, Sailor Neptune, and Sailor Pluto gained their second transformation when Hotaru gives them their Sailor Crystals while she regained her original twelve-year-old body upon reconnecting with her memories and bonding with Sailor Saturn herself.
 In the anime, Hotaru is still an infant when Sailor Saturn's mighty power floods Sailors' Uranus, Neptune, and Pluto, upgrading them and herself to their evolved Super forms.
 In both versions, Hotaru has visions of coming events, especially of danger, and can project these visions to other people.
 When she is a young girl, she creates a small projection of the galaxy which hovers in the air in her room, simulating astronomical history at high speed.
 However, it is only in the manga that Haruka stays with her while she reproduces these events to help keep her increasingly powerful abilities in check.